Pro1d/proXo/README.md

 * The program can generated with a simple `make`.
 The core of the engine does not have any external dependency, thus it could be compiled apart.

 ## Coming soon
+ * better way to reuse proXo.a in other project
+    * public include/ dir
+    * library for sdl binding
+    * cmake export and dependencies
+ * depth=0 intersection faces rasterization option
  * *Documentation for scene file format*
  * *Implement sky box*
  * *Improve KD-Tree for ray tracer*